psaikido/hugle.uk/pages/suttas/mn/22-snake.md

 ---
 layout: suttas-mn
-title: "MN 22 Similes of the Snake & Raft: Alagaddupama"
+title: "MN 22 Alagaddupama: Similes of the Snake & Raft"
 ---

 The Dhamma should be apprehended intelligently like picking up a snake.
 If you pick up the wrong end you will be hurt or even killed.
 Skill is needed in pinning a snake's head and picking it up correctly, just so the Buddha's teachings.